skip to Main Content

 • Speak to your medical provider if you are having difficulties with your hearing.

-• If your hearing is already corrected (e.g., hearing aids), be sure to maintain and consistently use the corrective device.
+• If your hearing is corrected (e.g., hearing aids), be sure to maintain and consistently use the corrective device.

 Smoking